ljohnson1212/kickstarter-analysis/README.md

 ### Overview of Project
 For this assignment, we have been hired by Loiuse to determine the success of her funding campaigns for her play, Fever.
-Using the Kickstarter data provided, the goal is to use Excel tools to determine the outcomes of the campaigns and if there is any signifcance based on their goals and launch dates.
+Using the Kickstarter data provided, the goal is to use Excel tools to determine the outcomes of the campaigns and if there is any significance based on their goals and launch dates.

 ### Purpose
 The purpose of this assignment to use the tools or Excel learned in Module 1 to assist Louise determining the success of her campaigns based on launch dates and her goals.